wtwwd/WPR-GAT/README.md

 Official implementation of the paper:

-**WPR-GAT: [Online Backside Melt Width Prediction via Visual-Acoustic Emission Welding Process-Relation Graph Attention]**
+**WPR-GAT: Online Backside Melt Width Prediction via Visual–Acoustic Emission Welding Process-Relation Graph Attention**

-The source code will be made publicly available upon acceptance of the paper.
+The source code will be released upon acceptance of the paper.